 As a speaker Maggie has spoken at hundreds of retreats and conferences throughout the U.S. Maggie gave the keynote address at the 32nd Annual DuPage County Christmas Prayer Breakfast, the only woman to do so in the 37 year history of the event.
 As a dramatist Maggie performs original historical reenactments of the lives of great women of the Christian faith including Mary of Nazareth, Sarah Pierpont Edwards, and Amy Carmichael.
 As a freelance writer, Maggie has contributed to over ten books including What We’ve Learned So Far, the Zondervan Women’s Devotional Bible,the Thomas Nelson Family Foundations Bible, Chicken Soup for the Christian Woman’s Soul, Tyndale’s One Year Bible for New Believers, and Quiet Reflections of Hope: 120 Devotions to Start Your Day (Revell).

 In 2014 Maggie was awarded her M.A. in Biblical Studies from Wheaton Graduate School.
-Her greatest blessings are Mike, her husband and pastor of 40 years, their three adult children and spouses and two grandchildren, Libby and Everett.
+Her greatest blessings are Mike, her husband and pastor of 42 years, their three adult children and spouses and three grandchildren, Libby, Everett, and Truman.

 Maggie’s personal mission as a speaker, teacher, and dramatist can be summed up in the words of 1 Peter 4:11: “If anyone speaks, she should do it as one speaking the very words of God.
 If anyone serves, she should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
 Amen!”